elenab/elenab.github.io/index.md

 - Machine Learning by Stanford University on Coursera, Mar.
 2017

 ### Volunteer Experience

-#### Conference Volunteer at ConFoo.ca 2017
+- Conference Volunteer at ConFoo.ca 2017
 Stationed at the registration desk, in the speaker sessions and around the conference venue to help with attendee requests.
-Confoo is a Montreal-based software development conference.

-#### Mentor at MariHacks 2018.
+- Mentor at MariHacks 2018.
 Technical and/or non-technical consultant for teams.

-MariHacks, the first CEGEP and high school hackathon, was a day-long event that brought together over 100 developers and technology enthusiasts.

 ### Contact
 Want to get in touch?
 Check out my [GitHub profile](https://github.com/elenab/) or [LinkedIn](https://www.linkedin.com/in/elenabusila/).